capactio/capact/docs/engine-graphql-api.md

 The following document describes interaction between client and Engine using GraphQL API.
 The Engine GraphQL API schema is located in [pkg/engine/api/graphql/schema.graphql](../pkg/engine/api/graphql/schema.graphql) file.

+## Examples

+To run sample GraphQL queries and mutations against Engine GraphQL API, follow the steps:

+1. Open the Voltron Gateway GraphQL Playground.

+   To see how to access the Gateway on development cluster, read the [Access Gateway GraphQL Playground](./development.md#access-gateway-graphql-playground) section in development guide.

+1. Copy and paste the [pkg/engine/api/graphql/examples.graphql](../pkg/engine/api/graphql/examples.graphql) file content to the GraphQL Playground IDE.
+1. Click on the "Query Variables" tab.
+1. Copy and paste the [pkg/engine/api/graphql/examples.variables.json](../pkg/engine/api/graphql/examples.variables.json) file content to the Query Variables section of the GraphQL Playground IDE.
+1. Run any query or mutation from the list.

 ## Common flows

 ### Rendering Action in basic mode